cedalo/streamsheets-documentation/source/functions/streamsheet/influxstore.rst

    * - Target
      - Optional.
 Defines a cell range to show the query result (key/value-pairs).
 Currently only the fully qualified measurement name is returned.
    * - Duration
      - Optional.
 Defines how long stored values should be kept.
 Duration is a number plus a time unit.
 Valid units are  "ms" for milliseconds, "s" for second, "m" for minute, "h" for hour, "d" for day and "w" for week.
 To specifiy infinity use "INF".
-Defaults to 1h.
+Minimum value is one hour.
    * - Timeout
      - Optional.
 Defines Timeout to perform query.